Soft Sourdough Orange Rolls

 10:30 AMBake and frost.
 Serve warm.

-Making a Sweet Stiff Levain
+Make a Stiff Sweet Levain

 One of the reasons I advocate for making a levain instead of using straight sourdough starter is in cases like these sourdough orange rolls (or these sourdough cinnamon rolls).
 Maintaining a sourdough starter at 100% hydration makes it easy for me to create a stiff sweet levain when I need it for an enriched dough.
 I also use a stiff sweet levain for enriched breads like this cinnamon sugar babka.
 A stiff levain is a levain that mixes up to a firm consistency and is anywhere from 50%-65% hydration.
 It adds elasticity to dough and helps temper the acid in the sourdough, which gives all the benefit of sourdough fermentation without the tang.
 The sugar in the levain helps counteract the acidity and creates a more mild flavor.
 My sometimes picky kids are especially grateful for this!
 To make a stiff sweet levain: